Ilham Aliyev

-Many observers see Aliyev as a dictator.
-He rules an authoritarian regime in Azerbaijan; elections are not free and fair, political power is concentrated in the hands of Aliyev and his extended family, corruption is rampant, and human rights violations are severe (including torture, arbitrary arrests, as well as harassment of journalists and non-governmental organizations).
-The Nagorno-Karabakh conflict continued during Aliyev's presidency and culminated into a full-scale war in 2020 in which Azerbaijan regained control over the Armenian-occupied territories surrounding Nagorno-Karabakh that were lost during the First Nagorno-Karabakh War, as well as a part of Nagorno-Karabakh region itself.
+Aliyev is widely considered a dictator, presiding over an authoritarian government characterized by the absence of free and fair elections, pervasive corruption, and serious human rights violations.
+Aliyev’s regime is also known for promoting Sunnification, and the suppression of Shia Islam to tighten control, and align with Turkey.
+His regime is known for the harassment of journalists and non-governmental organizations, as well as the ethnic cleansing of Nagorno-Karabakh.
+The Nagorno-Karabakh conflict continued during Aliyev's presidency and devolved into a full-scale war in 2020 in which Azerbaijan regained control over the Armenian-occupied territories surrounding Nagorno-Karabakh as well as a part of Nagorno-Karabakh region itself.
+Then, in the fall of 2023, Azerbaijan initiated a military offensive that ended with the surrender of the self-declared Republic of Artsakh and mass flight of more than 100,000 ethnic Armenians from Nagorno-Karabakh.

-Early life
+Early life and career

 Ilham Aliyev is the son of Heydar Aliyev, president of Azerbaijan from 1993 to 2003.
 His mother Zarifa Aliyeva was an Azerbaijani ophthalmologist.
 He also has an older sister, Sevil Aliyeva.
 In 1977, Ilham Aliyev entered the Moscow State Institute of International Relations (MGIMO-MSIIR) and in 1982, continued his education as a postgraduate.
 In 1985 he received a PhD degree in history.
 From 1985 to 1990 Aliyev lectured at MSIIR.
 From 1991 to 1994, he led a group of private industrial-commercial enterprises.
 In 1994–2003, he was vice-president, and later the first vice-president of SOCAR, the state-owned Azerbaijani oil and gas company.
-Since 1997, Aliyev is the president of the National Olympic Committee of Azerbaijan.
+Since 1997, Aliyev has been the president of the National Olympic Committee of Azerbaijan.

-Electoral history and fraud
+Early political career

-In 1999, Ilham Aliyev was elected as the deputy chair of the ruling party New Azerbaijan Party and in 2001, he was elected to the post of first deputy chair at the Second Congress of the Party.
+In 1999, Ilham Aliyev was elected as the deputy chair of the ruling New Azerbaijan Party and in 2001, he was elected to the post of first deputy chair at the Second Congress of the Party.
 At the third Congress of the New Azerbaijan Party held on 26 March 2005, President Aliyev and the first deputy of the Party was unanimously elected to the post of chairman of the Party.
 The fourth and fifth congresses of the party held in 2008 and 2013 unanimously supported his nomination for the next presidential term.

-In 1995, Aliyev was elected to the Parliament of Republic of Azerbaijan; later he became president of the National Olympic Committee (still incumbent).
+In 1995, Aliyev was elected to the Parliament of the Republic of Azerbaijan; later he became president of the National Olympic Committee (still incumbent).

-From 2001 to 2003, Aliyev was head of the Azerbaijani delegation to Parliamentary Assembly of the Council of Europe (PACE).
+From 2001 to 2003, Aliyev was head of the Azerbaijani delegation to the Parliamentary Assembly of the Council of Europe (PACE).

-In August 2003, while his father Heydar Aliyev was still formally president of Azerbaijan but was ill and absent from public events, Ilham Aliyev was appointed as Prime Minister.